FEA of the reactor tubes, tubesheets, perforated plate rim, and tube-to-tubesheet welds

 We investigated the root cause of cracked tube-to-tubesheet welds on a chemical reactor.
 This included the startup, controlled heatup and cool-down processes.

 Finite element analysis (FEA) was performed to simulate the (transient) thermal and structural responses of the reactor tubes, tubesheets, perforated plate rim, and tube-to-tubesheet welds during the controlled heat-up and cool-down process.

 The rate of 8 deg.
 F/hr was first used for heat-up and cool-down for both air and salt temperatures.
-The heat-up and cool-down processes were analyzed in thermal analyses.
-These results were then used at various time steps to calculate stresses in the tube-to-tubesheet weldments.
+Results from a thermal analysis were then used at various time steps to calculate stresses in the tube-to-tubesheet weldments.
 The resulting stresses were not sufficient to cause leak paths in the weldments.
 Once acceptable stresses were achieved at a rate of 8 deg.
 F/hr, the rate was progressively increased and evaluated until a rate of 14 deg.
-F/hr was reached, and the stresses remained well within acceptable limits even for weldments with considerable porosity.
+F/hr was reached.
+The resultimg stresses remained well within acceptable limits even for weldments with considerable porosity.